Fiserv/Commerce-Hub/docs/Resources/FAQs-Glossary/Glossary.md

 The Merchant Category Code (MCC) is an industry standard [four-digit number](?path=docs/Resources/Master-Data/Merchant-Category-Code.md) used to classify a business by the type of goods or services it provides.

 ## Payment Token
 A cryptographically secure representation of payment instrument details for use with subsequent payment transactions.
-This token may be generated for a single use or for multiple uses.
-By making use of a payment token, the merchant does not need to store sensitive payment details on their servers.
+This token may be generated for a single or multiple use.
+Through a payment token, the merchant does not need to store sensitive payment details on their servers.

 ## Pre-Auth
-A pre-auth is a customer transaction where the merchant can validate a given amount is available on the customer payment method (physical card, digital wallet, etc.) and then also place a hold for that amount.
+A pre-auth is a customer transaction where the merchant can validate a given amount is available on the customer payment method (physical card, digital wallet, etc.) and places a hold on a project sale amount.
 This amount is held on the customer account (credit limit or bank balance), but not yet transferred to the merchant.
 Once the merchant initiates a [capture](?path=docs/Resources/API-Documents/Payments/Capture.md) transaction, the held amount is then setled with the merchant batch.

 ## Sale
 A sale is a customer transaction where the purchase amount is authorized and settled at the same time.
 If a sale is not voided [(cancel)](?path=docs/Resources/API-Documents/Payments/Cancel.md) before batching, the merchant funding process begins for this charge.
-At this point,the merchant can still return funds [(refund)](?path=docs/Resources/API-Documents/Payments/Refund.md) the customer.
+At this point, the merchant can still return funds [(refund)](?path=docs/Resources/API-Documents/Payments/Refund.md) the customer.

 <!-- theme: warning -->
 >